• Skip to main content

 Water provides support and resistance.
 Almost any type of exercise done in water is beneficial and safe for low back pain.

-Water fitness, walking in water, water aerobics are all exercises that can take the load off your joints but still give you a full workout.
+Water fitness, walking in water, and water aerobics are all exercises that can take the load off your joints but still give you a full workout.

 Here’s a great guide with 78 safe and effective water aerobics exercises.